lsicat1220/obsidian-vault/PHY 108 - Electricity and Magnetism/Electric Flux.md

-Electric flux is the total [[electric field]] crossing a given surface.
+Electric flux is the total [Electric Field](electric%20field.md) crossing a given surface.
 It can be found by using this formula:

 $$
 \Phi = \int_S\vec{E} \cdot d\vec{A}